wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.5.0.8 =
+* fixed long multi value attributes / item specifics
+* fixed possible php warning when preparing listings without price
+* never update shipping address for orders with multi leg shipping enabled

+= 1.5.0.7 =
+* archive ended and sold listings automatically after 90 days
+* archive listings which do not exist on eBay when Error 17 is returned for revise, end, or relist
+* fixed javascript error for item specific values containing single quotes
+* fixed variations with null values as variation attributes (sizes likes "0" and "000")
+* hide View on eBay link when ebay_id and ViewItemURL are empty

+= 1.5.0.6 =
+* fixed invalid StartPrice error when revising inventory of locked items
+* added GLS to the list of shipping providers
+* added filter wplister_available_shipping_providers to clean up the list of shipping services on the order details page
+* don't show negative quantity in listings table (when a sold or ended product was updated in WooCommerce)
+* renamed "Prepare Listings" to "List on eBay" to avoid confusion with WP-Lister for Amazon

+= 1.5.0.5 =
+* fixed duplicate orders issue in WooCommerce 2.2
+* fixed php warning when search query returned no results
+* fixed font in advanced settings page on french sites
+* skip price when revising inventory during checkout
+* added filter wplister_set_tracking_number_for_order to allow 3rd party code to fill in the tracking number automatically
+* added wplister_prepare_listing action hook

+= 1.5.0.4 =
+* added button to cancel profile selection
+* skip price when revising inventory during checkout
+* fixed pagination on listings page when using search box

+= 1.5.0.3 =
+* added option to use eBay shipping center address in created WooCommerce orders (Global Shipping Program)
+* added explanation for Error 10007 (Internal error to the application)
+* identify purchased variations by SKU if no matching variation attributes are found

+= 1.5.0.2 =
+* changed default menu label to eBay
+* fixed custom eBay price for locked items
+* fixed issue with spaces in image folder path when uploading to EPS
+* fixed "On eBay" product filter when combined with "On Amazon" filter
+* made price column sortable on listing page
+* improved message display in log records
+* improved variation display in listings table
+* added more details to eBay order history section (include original stock value before processing)
+* added filter wplister_filter_listing_item

+= 1.5.0.1 =
+* added option to always send weight and dimensions (restoring default 1.4.x behavior)
+* merged order type column for eBay and Amazon

+= 1.5.0 =
+* added note that refund option is not applicable on AU and EU sites
+* always send weight and dimensions in ShippingPackageDetails node
+* fixed missing setup check messages

+= 1.4.9.4 =
+* added option to filter listings by profile
+* added proper setup instructions for external cron jobs
+* show when cron schedule was last run in settings and orders page
+* fixed ignoring archived listings when queried by post_id
+* fixed rare price rounding issue
+* fixed update notification message
+* fixed PHP notice on WordPress 4.0 beta

+= 1.4.9.3 =
+* fixed staging site option
+* fixed multi value attributes when attribute is mapped to item specifics
+* fixed eBay authentication on servers with non-standard arg_separator.output setting

+= 1.4.9.2 =
+* remove ebay specific meta data from duplicated products
+* handle ebay error code 17 and automatically move deleted listings to the archive

+= 1.4.9.1 =
+* fixed handling orders as unpaid when PaidTime is empty
+* fixed listing search when no status filter is selected

+= 1.4.9 =
+* added best offer options on edit product page
+* improved payment methods in created WooCommerce orders for bacs and cod
+* improved order processing - fixed handling orders as unpaid when PaidTime is empty
+* improved behavior of listing filters and search box - remember filters when editing profile and template
+* improved german localization
+* fixed missing page reload after step 2 of the setup process
+* fixed warning when external cron was enabled

+= 1.4.8 =
+* handle orders as unpaid when PaidTime is empty
+* show whether an order was paid and when in orders table
+* fixed attribute values when custom product attributes are used for variations

+= 1.4.7 =
+* added option to use external cron jobs instead of wp_cron
+* added option to define staging site domain where updates should be disabled
+* fixed quantity in listings table not being updated when item was sold on Amazon
+* force AutoPay to be disabled when Freight shipping is used

 = 1.4.6 =
 * fixed missing setup assistant messages
 * added option to remove part compatibility table from product